xz76/R21/README.md

 ## Examples

 The artificial dataset `example_data.csv` (included in this repository) contain clustered observations from an illness-death process without recovery.
-The matrix `tmat` of possible transitions for this process can be created as follows:
+The matrix `tmat` of possible transitions for this process can be created as follows
 ```
 > tmat <- transMat(x = list(c(2, 3), c(3), c()),
 +                  names = c("Health", "Illness", "Death"))